Crab boat or trawler 65′

 Navigate

 This Navanex design allows the vessel’s deck configuration to be modified to accommodate the equipment required for trawl fishing.
-The wide versatility of this vessel allows it to adapt quickly to variations in biomass and market demand.
-Easily convertible, this boat saves money by avoiding the purchase of a second vessel.
-The Chantier Naval Forillon incorporated modern control equipment and customized the interior layout to provide the necessary comfort for a crew of seven.
-The bulbous bow provides improved hydrodynamic efficiency and more comfortable longitudinal stability.
-The vessel is equipped with an IMO Tier III engine, which has a catalyst system that reduces NOx emissions.
+The vessel’s wide versatility enables it to adapt quickly to changes in biomass and market demand.
+Easily convertible, this boat saves money by eliminating the need to purchase a second vessel.
+The Chantier Naval Forillon incorporated modern control equipment and customized the interior layout to ensure the crew of seven had adequate comfort.
+The bulbous bow improves hydrodynamic efficiency and provides greater longitudinal stability.
+The vessel is equipped with an IMO Tier III engine with a catalyst system that reduces NOx emissions.
 The equipment meets the Listuguj First Nation’s requirements for international environmental standards and ensures a sustainable fishery for future generations.

 Testimonial

 “It was great to work with the Navanex team, who did an outstanding job on the boat.
-Engineers added value by integrating an RSW system, as well as designing the wheelhouse and crew accommodations to allow the entire crew to fish comfortably at sea.
+Engineers added value by integrating an RSW system and by designing the wheelhouse and crew accommodations to allow the entire crew to fish comfortably at sea.
 I believe that in the future, this vessel will create jobs in our community.”

 Ready for a new naval architecture project?